kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 // TargetModel represents a deployed model or a LoRA adapter. type TargetModel struct {
-        // The name of the adapter expected by the ModelServer.
+        // The name of the adapter as expected by the ModelServer.
         TargetModelName string
         // Weight is used to determine the percentage of traffic that should be
-        // sent to this target model when
-        // multiple versions of the models are specified.
+        // sent to this target model when multiple versions of the model are specified.
         Weight int
 }